Keep it Clear

 Pesticides

 The use of pesticides in your yard can contribute to groundwater pollution.
-The toxins present in pesticides, such as pyrethroids, can easily seep into the ground, especially when overwatering occurs.
+The toxins present in pesticides, such as pyrethroids, can seep into the ground, especially when overwatering occurs.
 This poses a significant threat to groundwater quality.

 How can I help?